abhinav4848/Obsidian-Personal-Research/heuristic.md

 - Greedy algorithms (e.g., Dijkstra’s shortest‑path) use a local optimal choice at each step.
 - A* search combines a cost‑to‑date with an admissible heuristic estimating remaining distance.
 - Monte Carlo Tree Search uses random simulations as heuristics to evaluate moves in games like Go.
+- A GPS uses estimated distances to suggest a route.
 In these contexts, the word “heuristic” refers to any function that estimates how promising a state or action is, without exhaustive calculation.

 # Pros and Cons